Archomeda/lightfx-extender/README.md

 - Guild Wars 2
  - Extended feature: Change color based on your PvP/WvW team upon entering the map or switching PvP teams
+ - The 64-bit client is not detecting the 64-bit build of LightFX Extender properly

 *Unless otherwise specified, the games are x86 and therefore use the x86 build of LightFX Extender.*